aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 ## Concept

 To conduct any transaction with the Aptos blockchain on the mainnet, you are required to pay a processing fees.
-This includes transactions from a client application, or from a stake owner, a node operator or a voter.
-Think of this processing fee in the following terms:
+This includes transactions from a client application, from a stake owner, a node operator, or from a voter.
+The processing fee you are required to pay is based on the computing and storage resources you use on the blockchain to:

-Any blockchain, for example, the Aptos blockchain, exists in a distributed network of computing and storage resources.
-The Aptos mainnet is one such distributed network, holding the Aptos blockchain.

-The processing fee you are required to pay is based on the computing and storage resources in the Aptos mainnet to:

 1. Process your transactions on the blockchain.
-2. Propagate the validated record throughout the distributed network of the mainnet, and
+2. Propagate the validated record throughout the distributed network of the mainnet.
 3. Store the validated record in the distributed blockchain storage.

 :::tip
-Conceptually, this fee can be thought of as quite similar to how we pay for our home electricity or water utility.
+Conceptually, this fee can be thought of as quite similar to how we pay for our home electric or water utilities.
 :::

 ### Prioritizing your transaction